IbrahimIF/MERN/README.md

 [MERN + Vite](https://mern-topaz-xi.vercel.app/).

 > [!NOTE]
-> The project currently live on vercel isn't functioning as intended with the MongoDB cluster.
+> The project currently live on vercel isn't functioning as intended with the MongoDB cluster, However works fine locally.
 >
 > Updates will be made overtime to rectify this problem.